Bahlsen

-Bahlsen is a German food company based in Hanover.
-It was founded in July 1889 by Hermann Bahlsen (1859–1919) as the "Hannoversche Keksfabrik H. Bahlsen".
-German politician Ernst Albrecht (1930–2014) was CEO of Bahlsen in the 1970s and the press gave him the nickname "Cookie Monster".
+Bahlsen GmbH & Co.
+KG is a German food company based in Hanover.
+It was founded in July 1889 by Hermann Bahlsen (1859–1919) as the "Hannoversche Cakesfabrik H. Bahlsen".

-Bahlsen produces a range of biscuits and cakes.
-Its best-known product is the Leibniz-Keks (butter biscuit), introduced in 1891.
-It also makes products such as chocolate-dipped Pick Up! snack bars.
+Bahlsen makes products such as chocolate-dipped Pick Up! snack bars.
 Bahlsen operates five production facilities in Europe and exports products to about 55 countries.
-It also does private-label production.

-It remains funded by private capital.
+It also does private-label production and remains funded by private capital.